 What is the Diversity by Design Project?

-The Diversity by Design project aims to better understand if, how and which digital tools in agriculture are useful for farmers that have been historically marginalized in technology development and policy-making.
-We ask: How could emergent technologies in the agri-food sector be of use in a diverse agricultural landscape, and what technical and policy adaptions would be needed to facilitate uptake of these technologies?
-Likewise, what are the concerns over this supposed digital ‘revolution’ among small-scale producers, and what are reasons for not participating in digitalization?
-Last, we ask, how our research can inform policy and agribusiness decision-making.
+The Diversity by Design project aims to better understand how emergent technologies in the agri-food sector might be used to foster a diverse agricultural food production landscape, and what technical and policy adaptions would be needed to facilitate uptake of these technologies.
+Likewise: What are the concerns over this supposed digital ‘revolution’ among small-scale and “alternative” food producers (like market gardeners or regenerative farmers)?

 What is the issue?

-Innovation in big data, artificial intelligence, sensor technologies or drones are often argued to help address the grand challenges, such as contribute to global food security and mitigate climate change.
-Despite these promises, the development and use of many digital tools in agriculture raise challenges of their own.
-Indeed, digital agricultural innovation tends to further a trend of privatization of agricultural technology and information transfer.
-Other concerns relate to questions about who owns the collected farm data, who can afford the often expensive machinery and technologies, what network infrastructure is required, and what digital skillsets are needed by farmers to operate such system.
+Innovation in big data, artificial intelligence, sensor technologies or drones are often argued to help address grand challenges, such global food insecurity and climate change.
+Despite promises that digitalization can improve social and environmental outcomes in agriculture, the development and use of many agricultural digital tools raise challenges of their own.
+Indeed, it is possible that the current tools on market are expensive and advantage some food system actors over others.
+Other concerns relate to questions about who owns farm data collected by machinery and what network infrastructure and skillsets are needed by farmers to operate such systems.
+An unaddressed but crucial issue is also how agricultural technology interrelates with equity seeking groups like women in agriculture, or with extant claims to land/territory by Indigenous Peoples.

 Why should we care?